shuvam-koirala/oneTime_introScreen_flutterApp/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This flutter app has 3 screens , when user opens the for first time then it navigates from splash screen to Intro screen then home screen and next time when user opens the app it navigates from splash screen to Home screen.